-In August of 1619 the first slaves were introduced to the United States at Jamestown, Virginia.
-This year our nation will commemorate the 400-year anniversary, which will provide a significant opportunity for the church to engage in the national discourse around the celebration and lamentation of the African American legacy.
-At this historic time, we believe the church must demonstrate leadership by speaking with clarity regarding Biblical justice and racial reconciliation.
-We believe this season of remembrance can act as a healing balm to the racial wounds of our nation, furthering spiritual renewal.
+In August 2019 we commemorated the 400-year anniversary of the first enslaved people being introduced to the United States in Jamestown, Virginia in 1619.
+This time provided a significant opportunity for the church to engage in the national discourse around the celebration and lamentation of the African American legacy.
+During this historic time, we, the church, sought to demonstrate leadership by speaking with clarity regarding Biblical justice and racial reconciliation.
+We formed a coalition of 100+ participating churches to lament our nation’s racial history and the churches’ participation.
+We believe this season of remembrance acted as a healing balm to the racial wounds of our nation, furthering spiritual renewal.